 Researchers of any nationality are eligible to apply, provided they

-have a doctoral degree or at least four years of full-time equivalent research experience at the time of recruitment (for call 1 April 14 2017, for call 1B July 7 2017), and
+have a doctoral degree or at least four years of full-time equivalent research experience at the time of recruitment (for call 2, 28 February 2018), and

-have not resided or carried out their main activity (work, studies, etc.) in Ireland for more than 12 months in the three years immediately prior to the time of recruitment (for call 1 April 14 2017, for call 1B July 7 2017).
+have not resided or carried out their main activity (work, studies, etc.) in Ireland for more than 12 months in the three years immediately prior to the time of recruitment (for call 2, 28 February 2018).
 Compulsory national service and/or short stays such as holidays are not taken into account.

 What should I do if I am not sure whether my subject is eligible for funding in the programme?